Surfing: 101 Beginners Guide

 Best Surfboards For Beginners

-When starting out, you should get yourself a large board.
+When starting out, the best surfboard for beginners is going to be a large board.
 While large surfboards may not look as cool as slick, pointed shortboards you see your favorite surfers riding, you will have a far easier time catching waves with them.

 It's unfortunate to me when I go surfing and see newbies with expensive, top-of-the-line shortboard surfboards, as they almost always lack the length and volume for new surfers to catch waves on.